 Visiting Morocco entails a series of amazing destinations and sights to see, either by yourself or with a tour guide .
 However, in a lot of cases people only visit the popularized areas and touristic hotspots, leaving out many interesting and creative things to do in Morocco.
 Due to their unique nature, these attractions are not very known therefore hard to come by in usual touristy itineraries.
-For this reason, we’ve accumulated these 6 fun and unique things to do and see while on your next trip to Morocco.
+For this reason, we’ve accumulated these 6 unique and creative things to do in Morocco and see while on your next trip to Morocco.
 Enjoy!

 1-Cactus Thiemann, Marrakech:

 The first creative and out of the norm thing that we suggest is a visit to the cacti farm “Cactus Thiemann”.
 This botanical garden-like farm was founded in the 60’s by the German agricultural engineer Hans Thiemann just outside the entrance of Marrakech city, specializing in growing and selling cacti and succulents.
 The lay-out and tidiness of the 17 acres farm (the largest of its kind in Africa) gives it an irresistible look which mostly attracts visitors looking for a picture-perfect spot for photographs.

 If you have some free time during your next visit to Marrakech, we highly recommend that you stop by the garden and appreciate the sight of lined up cacti and other perfectly placed plants, standing tall against the desert landscape surrounding Marrakech city.

 As you may or may not already know, some parts of Morocco were occupied by the Portuguese back during the 15th century, which left behind many interesting historical monuments from that era.
 The one we’re going to focus on today is the Portuguese Cistern of El Jadida.
 The cistern is located underground of the Fortress of Mazagan, and was built back then to replace a warehouse or armory.